sanjanasp/PaymentGroupApp/README.md

 * As a user, I want to be able to deduct some amount someone pays to me or, I pay to someone.
 * As a user, I want to be able to remove a person from the group.

+* As a user, I want to be able to save the existing list of people.
+* As a user, I want to be able to reload the list from the file.